supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

 ## Articles
 - My schooling experience
-- Learning as a remedy to depression: Free learning has been my therapy to depression.
+- Learning as a remedy to depression *Free learning has been my therapy to depression.*
 - Overdrive
 {.links-list}

 ## How I ended up here